csstalker/MyAndroidBlogs/其他/开源项目/异常捕获 崩溃 Bugly ACRC 简介 总结 MD.md

 CustomActivityOnCrash.closeApplication(activity, eventListener);
 ```
 Closes the app and kills the current process.
 You MUST call this to close the app, or you will end up having several Application class instances and experience multiprocess issues.否则你最终将拥有多个Application类实例并遇到多进程问题。

-## 工作原理
-This library relies on the Thread.setDefaultUncaughtExceptionHandler method.
-When an exception is caught by the library's UncaughtExceptionHandler it does the following:
-- Captures捕获 the stack trace that caused the crash
-- Launches a new intent to the error activity in a new process passing the crash info as an extra.
-- Kills the current process.
-The inner workings are based on ACRA's dialog reporting mode报告模式 with some minor tweaks小的调整.
-Look at the code if you need more detail about how it works.

-## 不兼容性和免责声明
-- CustomActivityOnCrash will not work in these cases:
-    - With any custom UncaughtExceptionHandler set after initializing the library, that does not call back to the original handler.
-    - With ACRA enabled and reporting mode set to TOAST or DIALOG.
-- If your app initialization or error activity crash, there is a possibility of entering an infinite restart loop无限重启循环 (this is checked by the library for the most common cases, but could happen in rarer罕见的 cases).
-- The library has not been tested with multidex enabled.
-It uses Class.forName() to load classes, so maybe that could cause some problem in API<21.
-If you test it with such configuration, please provide feedback反馈!
-- The library has not been tested with multiprocess apps.
-If you test it with such configuration, please provide feedback too!
-- Disclaimers  免责声明
-    - This will not avoid ANRs from happening.
-    - This will not catch native errors.
-    - There is no guarantee保证 that this will work on every device.
-    - This library will not make you toast for breakfast :)

 ## 测试代码
 ### 自定义崩溃Activity